 Plain Minecraft House

 The Plain Minecraft House is a clean-looking build that doesn’t hesitate to stand out when pitted against fellow simple-to-create houses.
-It’s a step up from regular starter designs, given the fact that it’s well decorated and has a keenly organized exterior and interior.
+It’s a step up from regular starter designs, given the fact that it’s well-decorated and has a keenly organized exterior and interior.

 The lanterns hung on the outside make sure you can find your way back home on a dark night during your survival in the game.
-It cannot be included in the list of specifically cool Minecraft house ideas, but when we factor in its user-friendliness and alluring resource requirement, you can easily think of it as one of the best easy Minecraft house ideas instead.
+It cannot be included in the list of specifically cool Minecraft houses, but when we factor in its user-friendliness and alluring resource requirement, you can easily think of it as one of the best easy Minecraft house ideas instead.